 Most regrettable of all – not even being able to say goodbye – to Moms, Dads, Grandfathers, Grandmothers, Brothers, Sisters, Sons and Daughters.

 At times like this, there is only one way to think about customer experience – not as CX, but as HX – the HUMAN EXPERIENCE.
 Out of all bad can come good – if this crisis can teach us to become better human beings, then not all will have been lost.
-You can read about my take on HX here.

 In conclusion, how does Ian Golding define customer experience?